Open Source VMware Alternative

 ❌ Subscription based licensing bound to hardware specifications ❌ Expensive packages and support plans ❌ Academic pricing is gone ❌ Customers facing 200-600% price increase and full vendor-lock

-Introducing c12n.cloud - Open Source VMware Alternative
+Introducing c12n.cloud - Your Open Source VMware Alternative

 Control Plane